New Gambia leader says Jammeh leaving soon for Guinea

 - The Fremont Troll was outfitted with a pussyhat ahead of Saturday's Womxn's March

 In the Guinean capital, Conakry, the security minister was at the airport with jeeps full of well-armed military personnel, witnesses said.
+However, a special plane also landed from Malabo, the capital of Equatorial Guinea, with only a crew and no passengers, suggesting that could be Jammeh’s final destination.
+Equatorial Guinea, unlike Guinea, is not a state party to the International Criminal Court.

-The new Gambian president said he has not yet been given the communique that should spell out the terms of Jammeh’s departure.
+The new Gambian president said he had not yet been given the communique that should spell out the terms of Jammeh’s departure.
 “What is fundamental here is he will live in a foreign country as of now,” he said.

 Under heavy security, Barrow took the presidential oath of office Thursday at Gambia’s embassy in Senegal, with the backing of the international community.